10d9e/non-interactive-mpc/README.md

 ### Overview
 The protocol in the paper allows multiple parties (nodes) to jointly compute an arithmetic sum-of-products expression while keeping their individual input values secret.
 It achieves this through a combination of linear secret sharing, masked factors, and a non-interactive computation phase.

+### Quickstart

+Run `python simulation.py` to execute the simulation.

+### How to Run the Code

+To run the code in each of these files, you will need a Python environment set up on your machine.
+If you don't have Python installed, you can download it from [python.org](https://www.python.org/downloads/).
+Once Python is installed, you can run the scripts from the command line or use an IDE that supports Python.

+Here's a step-by-step guide on how to run these files:

+1. **Open a Command Line Interface**:
+   - On Windows, you can use Command Prompt or PowerShell.
+   - On macOS or Linux, you can use the Terminal.

+2. **Navigate to the Directory**:
+   - Use the `cd` command to navigate to the directory where your Python files are located.
+   - For example: `cd path/to/your/files`

+3. **Run the Python Files**:
+   - To run a file, use the command `python filename.py`, replacing `filename.py` with the actual name of your file.
+   - For example:
+     - Run `python protocol.py` to execute the protocol implementation.
+     - Run `python toy.py` to execute the toy example.
+     - Run `python simulation.py` to execute the simulation.

+Ensure that each file is self-contained or properly imports any dependencies it might have from the other files.
+If the files depend on each other (e.g., `simulation.py` might depend on `protocol.py`), make sure they are in the same directory, or the import paths are correctly set up.

 ### The Math
 Let's break down the key mathematical concepts and how they are applied: